Deepikavenkatesaan/java-jenkins-cicd-pipeline/README.md

-# java-jenkins-cicd-pipeline
+# Java-Jenkins-CI-CD-Pipeline

-# Automated CI/CD Pipeline for Java Applications with Jenkins
+## Automated CI/CD Pipeline for Java Applications with Jenkins

 This repository contains the code and configuration files to set up an automated CI/CD pipeline for a Java-based application using Jenkins.
 The pipeline is designed to automate the build, test, and deployment processes, ensuring high code quality and security.